HolyNoodle/monorepo-coverage-diff/README.md

           cache: "yarn" # using yarn in this example, but it's just a matter of choice

       # The important part is below
-      - uses: holynoodle/monorepo-coverage-diff@v4
+      - uses: holynoodle/monorepo-coverage-diff@v6
         with:
           token: ${{ secrets.GITHUB_TOKEN }} #required to pull the base branch and post the comment in the PR
-          base: main # default to main if not provided
+          base: main # optional, default main
+          basePath: /tmp/base # optional, default /tmp/base
+          group: MyCoverageGroup # optional, default ''.
+This is used to separate comments if you are triggering this action multiple times
           projects: | # List of projects and path to each project, coverage file for this project will be searched at the project root project1:path/to/project1
             project2:path/to/project2